gummesson/kapow/README.md

 If you have a `Microsoft.PowerShell_profile.ps1` file in your `C:\Users\USERNAME\Documents\WindowsPowerShell` folder you need to copy the content of the `example.profile.ps1` and paste it into the your `Microsoft.PowerShell_profile.ps1` file.

-### Set the Kapow! path
+### Set your default settings

 The next step is to set the `$KapowDefaultPath` variable to point to the right folder in the `Microsoft.PowerShell_profile.ps1` file.
 The default path is `C:\Git\kapow`.
-This is incredibly important since everything will be sourced from that particular folder.
+This is incredibly important since everything will be sourced from that particular folder!

-### Set which plugins to use
+Change the `$KapowDefaultHome` if you're planning on using a theme that's replacing your "home" folder with a tilde (`~`) and set the default prompt theme by changing the `$KapowDefaultTheme` variable.

+The `$KapowDefaultEditor` variable is primarily used in the `edit` plugin, so if you're not planning to use it you don't need to change it.

 The last thing you need to do is to choose which plugins to use.
-Look around in the `plugins` and then add them to the `$KapowUserPlugins` array in the `Microsoft.PowerShell_profile.ps1` file and you're done!
+Look around in the `plugins` and then add them to the `$KapowDefaultPlugins` array in the `Microsoft.PowerShell_profile.ps1` file and you're done!

 ### Optional: install a better console